 People don’t really give way to you so prepare to stop A LOT, the nicest car gets right of way half the time and there will be people, bikes, and traffic everywhere.

 There aren’t really any rules so just take your time, turn on the radio, have your wits about you and try not to have a heart attack.

 But, seriously though, now I’ve driven in Amman and survived I think I could drive anywhere.
-Next time, I would skip driving in Amman and rent a car after I leave to Petra and beyond.
+Next time, I would skip driving in Amman and rent a car after I leave for Petra and beyond.

 Explore Amman by foot